 Following verification that the program requirements have been satisfactorily met, students will be invited to participate at the annual commencement exercises.

-See the academic calendar for dates for when to apply.
+Applications for graduation are due November 1 (for fall) and March 1 (for spring) each year.
 Applications for graduation filed after the deadline are processed for graduation the following year.
 We invite all students who complete requirements during the academic year to participate in the annual commencement ceremony in the spring.